ARCHIVES OF PIANOFORTE MAKERS

-Every day, we supply unique information to help enquiries from around the world, and piano history may be a minority interest, but a minority in the whole world is a lot!
+Every day, we supply unique information to help enquiries from around the world, and although piano history may be a minority interest, a minority in the whole world is a lot!
 We function as an archive, and what separates us from some other archives is that our information is used regularly, and is constantly in the process of being catalogued and edited, within the limitations of our lack of budget.
 A subject that comes up with some regularity in these pages is the appalling rate at which history (pianos or otherwise) is being lost.
 On the one hand, we see groups of people studying ancient civilizations, often making great strides in the furtherance of our knowledge about the distant past, but on the other hand, looking back just three hundred years, there is a continuing feeling that "nobody will want to know" about this or that piece of paperwork or information.
-We sometimes experience the same negativity in trying to raise support for our collection, and whereas some people (like our recent visitors from Radio 3) are stunned at seeing “so much history in the room”, others who have no interest in history cannot grasp the concept that…
+We sometimes experience the same negativity in trying to raise support for our collection, and whereas some people (like our visitors from Radio 3) are stunned at seeing “so much history in the room”, others who have no interest in history cannot grasp the concept that…

 VALUE IS NOT ALWAYS ABOUT MONEY!